sdiehl/wiwinwlh/tutorial.md

 about telling us to enable it when one accidentally makes a typo in a type signature!

+XXX: note about ($) and ``runST``

 Scoped Type Variables
 ---------------------

 Normally the type variables used within the toplevel signature for a function are only scoped to the type-signature and not the body of the function and it's rigid signatures over terms and let/where clauses.
 Enabling ``-XScopedTypeVariables`` loosens this restriction allowing the type variables mentioned in the toplevel to be scoped within the body.

 ~~~~ {.haskell include="src/11-quantification/scopedtvars.hs"}
 ~~~~